watson-developer-cloud/java-sdk/README.md

 When running in IBM Cloud (or other platforms based on Cloud Foundry), the library will automatically get the credentials from [`VCAP_SERVICES`][vcap_services].
 If you have more than one plan, you can use `CredentialUtils` to get the service credentials for an specific plan.

-## Visual Recognition

-The process for authenticating with Visual Recognition has changed:

-- For new service instances, authenticate by using IAM.
-See [Using IAM](#using-iam).
-Also set the service URL by calling the `setEndpoint()` method of the service instance.
-- For service instances created before May 23, 2018, authenticate by providing the API Key for the service instance.
-See [API Key](#api-key).

 ## Authentication